 By the final week of my poetry unit, for example, students have been exposed to many different figurative language terms, sound and rhyme techniques, and forms of poetry.
 Instead of requiring all students to complete the same poetry project, I use a choice board to allow students to do an in-depth examination of topics of interest to them.
 Some students might opt to analyze additional examples of a certain type of poetry and write their own poem in that form or style while other students create a storyboard to accompany a favorite poem.

 You can find all of my teaching resources that include choice boards here.

-After teaching middle and high school English for eight years, Brynn Allison (also known as The Literary Maven) currently specializes in delivering literacy interventions for grades 3-8.
+After teaching middle and high school English for nine years, Brynn Allison (also known as The Literary Maven) currently specializes in delivering literacy interventions for grades 6-8.
 Her past and present work as an educator has emphasized the need for differentiation in the classroom.
 You can find resources that support all levels of students, especially struggling readers and writers, in her TpT store.
 Brynn co-hosts a #2ndaryELA Twitter chat and Facebook group to support middle and high school English Language Arts teachers.
 You can find her writing about teaching and young adult literature on her her blog, or connect with her on Facebook, Twitter, Instagram, and Pinterest.